The New Glassell School of Art

 New Glassell School of Art

-In spring 2018, the Glassell School of Art will have an 80,000-square-foot home designed by Steven Holl Architects.
-The new L-shaped building, constructed from a series of sandblasted, pre-cast concrete panels in a rhythm of verticals and slight angles.
+In May 2018, the Glassell School of Art will have an 85,000-square-foot home designed by Steven Holl Architects.
+The new L-shaped building is constructed from a series of sandblasted, pre-cast concrete panels in a rhythm of verticals and slight angles.

 Highlights of the New Glassell School of Art